freeipa/freeipa-pr-ci/doc/prscheduler.md

     [--pr-ci-config test_definitinon.yaml] \
     [--pr_against_upstream True|False] \
 ```
+Open_template_pr command automates the generation of a VM template.
+The
+scheduler runner, where this tool is deployed, is in charge of generating
+the corresponding template, upload it to Vagrant, and send a PR to the
+FreeIPA project to bump the version of the template.
+The script usage

-while the script usage for open_template_pr is the following:
+for open_template_pr is the following:
 ```
 python3 open_close_pr.py \
     open_template_pr